Answers before the first call

 Oprivia is being built in Switzerland and follows a quality standard based on precision, reliability and controlled development.
 The Swiss origin describes an operating standard, not a legal or performance guarantee.

-Platform
+Platform and scope

 Core areas, shared platform functions and planned development.